 - CPI (Consumer Price Index) identifies the retail-level cost of living, serving as the Federal Reserve’s primary indicator for interest rate adjustments.

-- Core inflation (excluding food and energy) identifies the underlying trend, which remained relatively stable at 2.6% Y/Y in early 2026.
+- Core inflation (excluding food and energy) identifies the underlying trend, and eased to 2.6% Y/Y in June 2026 from 2.9% the month before.

 - Forex market volatility identifies the ‘Actual vs. Forecast’ deviation as the #1 driver of rapid USD price movements during data releases.